miketocoding/miketocoding.github.io/README.md

 Your projects should be featured prominently on your portfolio.
 You'll want future employers to see what you accomplished both while you were at GA and after completing this program.

 - **List projects in reverse chronological order.**  Your capstone is likely the project that best showcases your skills.
 Make sure it's featured prominently as the first project in your portfolio.
+- For your team project, be sure to fork, clone, and individually redeploy your project to maintain individual ownership over the site showcased on your portfolio.
 - Include links to your live site as well as front-end and back-end repos.
 - Summarize the functionality of the app as well as what technologies you used to build it.
 - Briefly describe your process for building each app.
 If you have a blog post that goes into detail for each project, link to that post.